I’m sure you haven’t seen a “one-size-fits-all” men suit, have you? The same goes for email marketing software.

 To find out which email marketing tool is most useful and cost-effective for your eCommerce website, I’d suggest signing up for at least three-four free trials or starter plans to dig them deep and wide.

-Asking yourself the right questions can also help you choose the right email marketing tool for your eCommerce business:
+Asking yourself the right questions can also help you choose the right email marketing platform for your eCommerce business:

 - What is the size of your contact list?